How To Start a Warm Conversation About a Customer Problem

-Most of our approaches to reach prospects in larger firms, in particular intrapreneurs or change agents, are warm (not a cold call or cold e-mail):
+Here are our approaches to warm conversations with prospects in larger firms, in particular intrapreneurs or change agents:

 - through an introduction by someone respected by the prospect